libigl/libigl/tutorial/tutorial.md

 ## Mesh representation [101]

-libIGL uses the [Eigen](http://eigen.tuxfamily.org/) library to encode vector and matrices.
+libigl uses the [Eigen](http://eigen.tuxfamily.org/) library to encode vector and matrices.
 We will review in this tutorial many of the basic operations that Eigen supports: If you want to get an idea of what operations are supported you can take a look at the